lewisHeart/Floorp-Configs/README.md

 - Go to Customize Toolbar (By clicking on an empty place of the Firefox title bar)
   - Add 5 Flexible Space to the left and right of the search bar.

+#### Bonus: Other things
+- If you want to use SplitView along with Sidebery, just add as a shortcut:
+  - about:preferences#cSK -> Split View Actions -> Add Shortcut

 ## That's all
 Enjoy your new browser style!